valensh1/stats-preview-card-component/README.md

 ### What I learned

 Learned how to take a website design and fully implement it and closely replicate the design.
 This challenge helped me gain more confidence in my use and knowledge of flexbox.
 In addition, this challenge really helped me get my hands dirty with responsive web design.
-I am also very proud of my knowledge with the use of linear-gradients on the background-image property.
+I am also very proud of my knowledge with the use of linear-gradients on the background-image property (see code below).

 ```css
 .picture-side {